CCI-MOC/documentation/docs/source/How-to-Use-Production-Kibana.md

 ![](_static/kibana_side_panel.png)

 The fields contains not only the default fields such as 'Time', 'source' and also some fields added when we parse the logs in logstash.

 To choose which document fields to display, hover over the Available Fields list and click the add button next to each field you want include.

-In our production kibana dashboard the fields are: ```Time```, ```host```, ```type```, ```source```, ```loglevel```, ```user```, ```message```.
+In our production kibana dashboard the fields are: `Time`, `host`, `type`, `source`, `loglevel`, `user`, `message`.

 You could easily search for logs with particular field value.
 For an example, we want to see all nova logs.
 Thanks to filebeat, all logs collected from nova services are marked with a field called "type" and the value is "nova".

 Firstly find an nova log message in the main panel, click the small triangle located at the right side to see details of this log message.

-In the drop down panel, find the ```type``` field and click the ```+``` sign to filter for this value.
+In the drop down panel, find the `type` field and click the `+` sign to filter for this value.
 As show in the following picture.

 ![](_static/kibana_filter_nova.png)

 You could combine other fields together by this way to make more sophisticated search.
 Once you are done, you could click the save search button on the upper right corner of the page to save this search pattern.

-## Visualizing Data
+### Visualizing Data
 To start visualize your data, click 'Visualize' in the top navigation bar.

 ![](_static/visualize.png)

 The Visualize tools enable you to view your data in several ways.

-For example, Let's make a vertical bar chart for a saved search called 'nova' we made earlier.
+Let's make a vertical bar chart for a saved search called 'nova' we made earlier.
 In 'Create a new visualization ' list, select 'Vertical bar chart'.
 Then select 'From a saved search'.
 In the drop down list find and select the search we made earlier which called 'nova'.

 You will see a window similar as the following:

 ![](_static/kibana_nova.png)